justjam2013/homebridge-virtual-accessories/README.md

 People using Virtual Accessories For Homebridge!

 Patrick Hunt, the content creator of the [Make Smart Matter](https://www.youtube.com/@MakeSmartMatter) YouTube channel is using Virtual Accessories For Homebridge.
-You can catch a glimpse in the [Introduction to Automations in Apple Home](https://www.youtube.com/watch?v=zspT4lNZ0QE) video at timestamp [7:46](https://www.youtube.com/watch?v=zspT4lNZ0QE&t=466s).
+His videos are amusing to watch and it's cool to see him use this plugin to solve common day-to-day problems that most people that use HomeKit will encounter at some point.

 <a href="https://www.youtube.com/watch?v=zspT4lNZ0QE&t=466s">
     <img src="assets/mentions/youtube-video.png" height="240">
 </a>
+<p></p>

+You can catch a glimpse in the [Introduction to Automations in Apple Home](https://www.youtube.com/watch?v=zspT4lNZ0QE) video at timestamp [7:46](https://www.youtube.com/watch?v=zspT4lNZ0QE&t=466s).

-He again uses Virtual Accessories for Homebridge in his latest video [Dummies for Dummies Who Use the HomePod](https://www.youtube.com/watch?v=US5NCnXidYI).
-His videos are a fun watch and it's cool to see him use this plugin to solve common day-to-day issues.
-That's the point of developing this plugin and making it available.
+He again uses Virtual Accessories for Homebridge in his latest video, [Dummies for Dummies Who Use the HomePod](https://www.youtube.com/watch?v=US5NCnXidYI).

 ## Known Issues